 Why are landlords considering remortgaging more than before?

-Surprisingly, landlords were offsetting the dreaded second-time buyer’s stamp duty by purchasing through a limited company.
-However, this trend seems to be subsiding with the current financial climate and with more people favouring purchasing as an individual.
+Also, landlords are still offsetting the dreaded second-time buyer’s stamp duty by purchasing through a limited company.

-Let’s review the benefits of remortgaging.
+Let’s take a look at the benefits of remortgaging.
 You need to consider all of the elements of your situation before landing on a remortgage deal.

-The task of remortgaging can appear to be a lengthy one.
+The task of remortgaging a buy-to-let can appear to be a lengthy one.
 However, there are benefits such as securing a good deal and free equity that make it worthwhile.

 Getting a Better Deal